Current status of the light neutralino thermal dark matter in the phenomenological MSSM: Dark Matter constraints

 To further demonstrate the significant impact of the LZ result on the positive $\mu$ scenario, the {\it right} panel of Fig.\,\ref{fig:hfunnel_posmu} shows the $\mu>0$ parameter space in the $M_A$-tan$\beta$ plane satisfying the relic density constraint in {\it grey}.
 The parameter space obtained after imposing both the relic density and LZ bounds survives all the other set of cuts applied till this point, i.e., the constraints from Higgs properties, LEP, flavor and DD bounds on SDn and SDp cross-sections of the DM.
 These points are shown in shades of {\it green}.
 The {\it colorbar} in the {\it right} panel of Fig.\,\ref{fig:hfunnel_posmu} shows that the minimum allowed $M_{\tilde{\chi}_2^0}$ value is around 350\,GeV.
-The SI DD constrain large values of $g_{h\tilde{\chi}_1^0\tilde{\chi}_1^0}$, hence rules out lighter Higgsinos (see Fig.\,\ref{fig:couplings}).
+The LZ bound on SI DD constrains large $g_{h\tilde{\chi}_1^0\tilde{\chi}_1^0}$ values, ruling out lighter Higgsinos (see Fig.\,\ref{fig:couplings}).
 Moreover, Higgsinos below 500\,GeV are found at large values of tan\,$\beta$ where the coupling $g_{h\tilde{\chi}_1^0\tilde{\chi}_1^0}$ is reduced and large $M_A$ as can be seen in Fig.\,\ref{fig:hfunnel_posmu}.
 Higher values of tan$\beta$ are allowed as we go to large $M_A$ where the heavy Higgs contribution decreases.

 We have scanned $M_A$ up to 6\,TeV, and a natural question which arises is whether even larger $M_A$ can decouple the effect of $H$ and extend the allowed parameter space to include larger values of tan\,$\beta$.
 This motivates us to perform a dedicated scan in the 10-50\,TeV $M_A$ region.
-The result in Fig.\,\ref{fig:largeMA} shows that we do reach higher tan$\beta$ values, which are allowed by both the observed relic density and LZ bound, and survive all the other constraints described in the previous section.
-In Fig.\,\ref{fig:largeMA}, the {\it colorbar} shows that it is really difficult to get Higgsinos having masses less than $\sim250$\,GeV, even when we go to $M_A$ as large as 50\,TeV.
-In the next section, we study the mass ranges of Higgsinos allowed by the present electroweakino searches at the LHC.
+Fig.\,\ref{fig:largeMA} shows the parameter space in the $M_A - M_{\tilde{\chi}_2^0}$ plane for low $M_A$ ({\it left}) and high $M_A$ ({\it right}) regions.
+For low $M_A$ (100\,GeV - 6\,TeV), the allowed points populate the upper right corner of the parameter space and the minimum value of $M_{\tilde{\chi}_2^0}$ decreases with increasing $M_A$.
+This trend is due to the heavy Higgs contribution which becomes smaller as we go to higher $M_A$ values, and hence points with smaller values of $M_{\tilde{\chi}_2^0}$ survive the DM constraints.
+For our high $M_A$ scan (10-50\,TeV), the minimum value of $M_{\tilde{\chi}_2^0}$ is almost constant over the $M_A$ range.
+However, higgsino masses below 200\,GeV are still not allowed when we go to very high $M_A$ values.

 In the {\it left} panel of Fig.\,\ref{fig:hfunnel_negmu}, we show the parameter points in the $h$ funnel region of the $\mu < 0$ scenario in the $\mu-\tan\beta$ plane.
 The points are depicted under two conditions: firstly, all the constraints except the DD constraints are applied ({\it yellow}), and secondly, the most stringent SDn DD constraint from PandaX-4T is additionally applied ({\it green}).
 Note that the LZ limit is not applied on this parameter space yet.
 We observe that $\tan\beta$ is restricted to smaller values for large $|\mu|$, similar to the $\mu > 0$ scenario.
 The SDn DD cross-section depends on the coupling of the LSP with the $Z$ boson, which grows with decreasing magnitude of $\mu$, and therefore, the PandaX-4T SDn bound excludes low values of $|\mu|$.
 Regions of large tan$\beta$ evade this bound, although $g_{Z\tilde{\chi}_1^0\tilde{\chi}_1^0}$ does not have any significant dependence on tan$\beta$.
 The tan$\beta$ dependence comes from the scaling factor $\xi$, since the tan$\beta$ dependent $g_{h\tilde{\chi}_1^0\tilde{\chi}_1^0}$ coupling determines the relic density in the Higgs funnel.